-Anyway, shortness has almost nothing to do with aerodynamic efficiency; in fact the opposite.
+Anyway, shortness has nothing to do with aerodynamic efficiency; in fact the opposite.
 GM soon slathered on longer front and rear ends on some of its shrunken head-mobiles like the Riviera–with dubious results–since the fundamentally bad proportions couldn’t be so easily fixed.
 And those elongations certainly didn’t hurt their efficiency.

 The simple fact is that a relatively longer shape is intrinsically more aerodynamic than a short one, other factors being equal.
 So no, there was nothing in the CAFE regulations that mandated stubby ugliness, vertical rear windows, and look-alike cars; maybe Ford was putting something in GM’s CAFEteria coffee.